 These garden stakes will stand up to the elements under a covered porch or patio.
 They add just a touch of patriotic pride to your plants.
 (Try saying that five times fast!)

 Since there’s only a bit of cutting and pasting involved, this craft is easy enough for kids to enjoy.
 It only takes about 30 minutes of active time with some pauses in between for the glue to dry.

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.

 The magic here involves using the “outdoor” formula for Mod Podge.
 For best results, you’ll still want your finished project in a covered area, like a patio or porch, but it should withstand the elements just fine.

 Tip: If you have trouble locating a wooden heart on a stick, you can modify your project by gluing a wood heart onto a dowel or metal rod.

 Steps for Making Decorative Garden Stakes

 The instructions below will get you started, and I also created a quick video that walks through the whole shebang.
-Be sure to follow on YouTube so you won’t miss a thing!
+Be sure to hit the button below so you won’t miss a thing on my YouTube channel!

 1. Paint the Stakes